BPASS stellar evolution models incorporating $\alpha$-enhanced composition -- I. Single star models from 0.1 to 316 M$_\odot$: Main Sequence evolution

 Looking at the location of the TAMS in each case, the effect that each change has on the stellar model and its Main Sequence evolution can be noted.
 Changes in mass (upper panels) move the tracks predominantly in the vertical direction, with higher masses moving to higher luminosities and little or no change in effective temperature.
 This follows the direction in which the Main Sequence travels at these masses, as one would expect.
 For example, we see an increase in the TAMS luminosity of about 0.042 dex between models of 50.1 and 53.7 \msun, an increase of 0.03 dex in $\log(M)$.
 The change in temperature at this point is similar at about 0.044 dex.

 Changes to the total metallicity $Z$ (lower panels) without considering $\alpha$-enhancement lead to movement predominantly in the horizontal direction, with lower $Z$ leading to higher temperatures with only minor increases in luminosity.
-This is also expected behaviour, since a lower overall metallicity reduces the opacity of the stellar envelope leading to higher surface temperatures and smaller radii.
+This is also expected behaviour, since a lower overall metallicity reduces the opacity of the stellar envelope, leading to higher surface temperatures and smaller radii.

 At the higher masses, the metallicity dependence of mass-loss rates becomes apparent.
 With lower metallicity, the lower mass-loss rates mean the star retains more mass for longer, thus staying bluer for more of its life, hence the much higher temperatures in the low $Z$ model.

 Changing \afe\ (centre panels) produces changes which lie somewhere between the two previous cases, with small shifts in both effective temperature and luminosity.
-Fig~\ref{fig:vec50} shows graphically the shifts in TAMS luminosity and effective temperature for each of the changes (a small increase in mass, a change in metallicity from 0.020 to 0.001 and a change in \afe\ from 0.0 to +0.6) starting from a model with a given mass and a Solar composition.
-This provides another visual indication of how a change in \afe\ leads to a shift in the HR diagram which is intermediate to the shifts due to changes in mass and $Z$.
+Fig~\ref{fig:vec50} shows graphically the direction of motion of the TAMS luminosity and effective temperature for each of the changes: a small increase ($+0.03$ dex in log space) in mass, a change in metallicity from 0.020 to 0.006 ($-0.5$ dex) and a change in \afe\ from 0.0 to +0.6 starting from a model with a given mass and a Solar composition.
+The precise amount by which the composition and mass are changed is somewhat arbitrary, but chosen such that the length of the vectors are comparable, and in a range where the shift in TAMS locus is smooth, as informed by Figs~\ref{fig:hr1020} and~\ref{fig:hr50100}.
+This provides a visual indication of how a change in \afe\ leads to a shift in the effective temperature--luminosity plane which is intermediate to the shifts due to changes in mass and $Z$.

 At 100 \msun, the response of the star to changes in mass, bulk metallicity and \afe\ are considerably different.
 This is due to the fact that the evolution of these very massive stars is dominated by mass-loss rates, which in turn are dependent on metallicity.
 Our \bpass\ stellar evolution models use the \citet{Vink01} mass-loss rates for hot Main Sequence stars (T$_{\mathrm{eff}}>25\,000$\,K), switching to \citet{Nugis00} rates for stripped, core-helium burning and Wolf-Rayet stars.
 Small changes in mass at fixed composition lead to very similar evolutionary tracks (upper panel), since the overall mass-loss history of each star is comparable.
 Reducing the iron content, either through lowering the bulk metallicity or through an increase in \afe\ at fixed $Z$, reduces the mass-loss rates of these stars.
 Thus, they retain more mass for longer, remaining more luminous over the course of their evolution.